Are U.S Visas Still Being Processed?

 Visa services for US Citizens: Normal Visa services are still continuing for US Citizens.

 Urgent matters: Visa applicants by individuals with urgent matters necessitating travel should be at par with guidelines offered by the respective American Embassy website.
 An example of urgent matters that necessitate travel includes, but aren’t limited to sea and aircrew travel, medical personnel travel, and any other travel by individuals working to mitigate/treat COVID-19 effects.

-Visa Waiver Program: The updates don’t affect individuals who hold visas under the VWP.
+Visa Waiver Program: The updates don’t affect individuals who hold Visa under the VWP.

 The US has been closely monitoring the internal conditions of every country with a US embassy or consulate.
 Local conditions that affect the presumption of various public services include COVID-19 cases, medical infrastructure, the emergency response capabilities in place as well as local government restriction.

-The State Department is working to restore routine visa operations as fast and safely as possible.
-What’s more, MRV fee validity has been extended to 30th September 2022 to allow visa applicants who wish to schedule visa appointments because of suspension of Embassy or Consulate operations to have an opportunity to reschedule and/or attend an appointment without paying any other fee.
+The State Department is working to restore routine Visa operations as fast and safely as possible.
+What’s more, MRV fee validity has been extended to 30th September 2022 to allow Visa applicants who wish to schedule Visa appointments because of suspension of Embassy or Consulate operations to have an opportunity to reschedule or attend an appointment without paying any other fee.